oleh5230/MSIG/README.md

 MSIG stands for Miscellaneous Sound Improvements for [G.A.M.M.A.](https://github.com/Grokitach/Stalker_GAMMA)

 ## Installation
-*MSIG is included in GAMMA by default (2026.05.08 version), but GAMMA launcher pulls updates onlt on GAMMA update releases* **Load order (priority) does not matter**
+*MSIG is included in GAMMA by default (2026.05.08 version), but GAMMA launcher pulls updates only on GAMMA update releases* **Load order (priority) does not matter**
 **Disabling default GAMMA sound addons is not required**
 1. Download the latest release archive *(do not extract it)*: <https://github.com/oleh5230/MSIG/releases>